DSecureMe/vmc/README.md

 [![Build Status](https://travis-ci.com/DSecureMe/vmc.svg?branch=master)](https://travis-ci.com/DSecureMe/vmc) [![codecov](https://codecov.io/gh/DSecureMe/vmc/branch/master/graph/badge.svg)](https://codecov.io/gh/DSecureMe/vmc) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![PyPI version](https://badge.fury.io/py/vmcenter.svg)](https://badge.fury.io/py/vmcenter)

 **[VMC](https://dsecure.me)** (Vulnerability Management Center) is a platform designed to make vulnerability governance easier for any security specialists and SOC teams within their organisations.
 VMC is a great partner in any vulnerability management process, allowing automation and making your life easier.
-You can integrate VMC with vulnerability scanners and platforms like [TheHive](https://github.com/TheHive-Project/TheHive).
-Additionally, VMC takes care of asset management integrating with [Ralph](https://github.com/allegro/ralph), whole vulnerability reporting and dashboards ([Kibana](https://github.com/elastic/kibana)) for the clear overview.
+You can integrate VMC with vulnerability scanners and platforms like [TheHive](https://github.com/TheHive-Project/TheHive) (_Work in Progess_).
+Additionally, VMC takes care of asset management integrating with [Ralph](https://github.com/allegro/ralph) - _Work in Progress_, whole vulnerability reporting and dashboards ([Kibana](https://github.com/elastic/kibana)) for the clear overview.
 VMC allows you to focus on the most important vulnerability issues within your environment.

-# Value for bussiness
+# Value for business
 Thanks to VMC you can focus on the most important assets from environment perspective given information about vulnerabilities and assets.

 VMC can present important information in brief and compact way